 Isabella Stewart Gardner Museum

-Not only is the house, which is modeled after a Venetian palazzo, a work of art, but so are the gardens.
+Not only is the house, which is modeled after a Venetian palazzo, a work of art but so is the gardens.

 If you want to learn more about the art heist, watch the Netflix movie This is a Robbery: The World’s Largest Art Heist.